Suleman-Elahi/Cfddns/README.md

 ![enter image description here](https://res.cloudinary.com/suleman/image/upload/v1681814326/taskschcfddns.png)

-This task will run hourly, but you can also tweak the schedule to make it run at desired schedule.
+This task will run hourly, but you can also tweak the schedule to make it run at desired interval.
 ## 3. Run as a Docker Container
 There is a Dockerfile so that you can make it run as a docker container.
 Make sure that Docker is installed.
 On Debian and Ubuntu based systems and servers, you can install Docker via Snapcraft by running:

     snap install docker

-Here's how.
+Here's next.

  1. Clone the repo: `git clone https://github.com/Suleman-Elahi/Cfddns`
  2. Change directory: `cd Cfddns`